European Studies Council

 Fields of Study

-European languages and literatures; economics; history; journalism; policy; political science; law; music; sociology and other social sciences.
+European and Eurasian languages and literatures; economics; history; journalism; policy; political science; law; music; sociology and other social sciences.

 Certificate candidates must comply with the general requirements for all MacMillan Center graduate certificates, as described at http://macmillan.yale.edu/academic-programs/graduate-certificate-concentration.

-1. Minimum L4 language proficiency in one modern European language, in addition to English.
-Students wishing to focus on Russia and East Europe must demonstrate knowledge of Russian or an East European language; those focusing on West and Central Europe must demonstrate knowledge of one of the appropriate languages.
+- Minimum L4 language proficiency in one modern European or Eurasian language, in addition to English.
+Students wishing to focus on Russia, East Europe, and Eurasia must demonstrate knowledge of Russian, an East European, or an Eurasian language; those focusing on West and Central Europe must demonstrate knowledge of one of the appropriate languages.
 Students must demonstrate proficiency in oral (speaking/listening), reading, and writing skills.

-1. Three courses must offer transnational approaches to Europe-related issues
+- Three courses must offer transnational approaches to Europe and Eurasian-related issues

-2. For students focusing on Russia and East Europe, at least one of the remaining three courses must concern the nations of West and Central Europe.
-For those focusing on West and Central Europe, at least one of the remaining three courses must concern Russia and East Europe.
+- For students focusing on Russia, East Europe and Eurasia, at least one of the remaining three courses must concern the nations of West and Central Europe.
+For those focusing on West and Central Europe, at least one of the remaining three courses must concern Russia, East Europe, and Eurasia.

-5. Filing for the Award of the Graduate Certificate of Concentration: Students who intend to file for the final award of the certificate should contact the council no later than the end of the term prior to award.
+Filing for the award of the graduate certificate of concentration: Students who intend to file for the final award of the certificate should contact the council no later than the end of the term prior to award.
 No later than the fourth week of the term of the expected award, students should demonstrate how they have or will have completed all the requirements in a timely fashion.
 At the end of the term as grades are finalized, the council will confirm that the student is cleared to receive the home degree and has fulfilled all the requirements of the certificate.
 Students may elect to retrieve the certificate award in person from the council after commencement.
-Otherwise, the council will mail the certificate award to the student after commencement.
+Otherwise, the council will email the certificate award to the student after commencement.

 Courses